-New work systems with harsh conditions require a combination of materials of different natures, which are challenging to join with each other.
-The joining of ceramics and cermets to metal alloys combines the properties of these two groups of materials, i.e., the hardness, wear, and heat resistance of ceramics and cermets, and the toughness and ductility of metals.
-Various joining methods, including brazing [1], gas tungsten arc welding [2], laser beam welding [3], electron beam welding [4], oxyacetylene welding [5], friction welding [6], and diffusion bonding [7, 8], can be used to join these materials.
-Sometimes it is even possible to join ceramics and cermets to metal alloys with a combination of these processes.
+New work systems with harsh conditions require a combination of materials of different natures, which are challenging to joining of them to each other.
+The joining of ceramics and cermets to metal alloys combines the properties of these two groups of materials, i.e. hardness, wear and heat resistance of ceramics and cermets, and toughness and ductility of metals [1].
+Various joining methods including brazing [1], gas tungsten arc welding [2], laser beam welding [3], electron beam welding [4], oxyacetylene welding [5], friction welding [6], and diffusion bonding [7, 8] can be used to join these materials.
 Tungsten-cobalt carbide (WC-Co) is a group of cemented carbides that consists of different amounts of tungsten carbide and cobalt.
 The simultaneous presence of tungsten carbide and cobalt in this group of cemented carbides causes high strength and wear resistance due to the presence of tungsten carbide and appropriate ductility and toughness due to the presence of cobalt.
 In fact, this group of cemented carbides is a type of composite material in which tungsten carbide particles are dispersed in the cobalt matrix [9].
+Due to their high hardness and superior abrasion resistance, cemented carbides are extensively applied in industrial applications such as drilling, tamping machines, and metal-cutting tools.
 Of course, it should be mentioned that due to the expensive and brittle nature of these materials, their application has been limited.
-One solution to overcome these problems is to join this group of cemented carbides to alloys including steels [10].
+One solution to overcome these problems is to join this group of cemented carbides to alloys including steels[10].